 12. Qarib Qarib Singlle (2017)

 Qarib Qarib Singlle, starring Irrfan and Parvathy as a made-for-each-other couple who meet through a Tinder-like dating website, had the late actor as Yogi, a wandering poet who is akin to mansplaining and manspreading all the time.
-He is a mature 40-year-old, and unabashedly annoying.
-When you see him first, he is perspiring, and sporting a garish red jacket.
+He is a mature 40-year-old and unabashedly annoying.
+When you see him first, he is perspiring and sporting a garish red jacket.
 This is how we (and Jaya on her first date with Yogi) see him.
-Perfect rejection material, one would think in the context of the film.
-But with time, he grows in front of our eyes to reveal that he is the good old-fashioned guy who pursues with you with words and his life experiences.
-The kind of guy who thinks poetry isn’t for a Facebook status to get 1,000 likes but to make it to a book that will be savored by a reader.
+Perfect rejection material, one would think, in the context of the film.
+But with time, he grows in front of our eyes to reveal that he is the good old-fashioned guy who pursues you with words and his life experiences.
+The kind of guy who thinks poetry isn’t for a Facebook status to get 1,000 likes but to make it to a book that a reader will savor.

 11. Angrezi Medium (2020)

-Angrezi Medium was the last film the late actor was part of; he had taken a break from work to undergo treatment for neuroendocrine tumour and had even returned to complete the shooting of the film post recovery.
+Angrezi Medium was the last film the late actor was part of; he had taken a break from work to undergo treatment for a neuroendocrine tumor and had even returned to complete the shooting of the film post-recovery.
 Angrezi Medium is genuinely funny in parts, but it is due in large measure to the lead actor’s ability to salvage scenes that barely pass muster.

 Irrfan was pitch-perfect in his performance in the role of Champak Bansal, a sweet shop owner in Udaipur.
-He played a doting father to Radhika Madan’s Tarika who was harboring the dreams of flying off to London.
-In one particularly moving scene, Champak shares a few drinks with his cousin Gopi (Deepak Dobriyal) and childhood pal Gajju (Kiku Sharda), and makes his rendition to Amitabh Bachchan’s Amar Akbar Anthony, and makes it completely his own.
-It’s a reminder of a ‘performance’, but one that never feels like he’s acting.
+He played a doting father to Radhika Madan’s Tarika, who was harboring dreams of flying off to London.
+In one particularly moving scene, Champak shares a few drinks with his cousin Gopi (Deepak Dobriyal) and childhood pal Gajju (Kiku Sharda).
+It makes his rendition of Amitabh Bachchan’s Amar Akbar Anthony and makes it completely his own.
+It’s a reminder of a ‘performance,’ but one that never feels like he’s acting.
 It’s in the eyes.